eXTReMe Tracker

 DESCRIBING THIS LINK

 I think a spectroscope of dried pigment color would show all colors to be impure but this can't always be shown on the web.
-The percentage of CMYK was from a mathematically printed chart and matched to the tube colors by eye.

 I also matched the dried chip color to the computer by eye.
-It's close enough to paint with a computer tablet, for comercial artwork, interior design, etc. and compare the relationships of similar colors in pigments.
+It's close enough to paint with a computer tablet, for commercial artwork, interior design, etc. and compare the relationships of similar colors in pigments.
 Each color's first number relates to its position on the 36 color Real Color Wheel.

-Yellow is the color numbered #1.0, the full designation for yellow is 36RCW#1.0.5.
+Yellow is the color numbered #1, the full designation for yellow is 36RCW#1.0.5.

 The (dot) second number locates the color in each wedge as it gets darker or lighter, matching crystals.
 "0" is the pure color.

-A zero and a number (two digets) as the second number is a yellow tint, (#1.01 to #1.09). #1.09 is a very light yellow tint.
+A zero and a number (two digits) as the second number is a yellow tint, (#1.01 to #1.09). #1.09 is a very light yellow tint.

-The number (#1.1) is the first darker version of yellow, (#1.9) is a very dark yellow brown/side.
+The number (#1.1) is the first darker version of yellow, (#1.9) is a very dark yellow brown/side. (#1.9.9) is warm burnt umber, (#1.9.1) is cool raw umber.

 Opposite complement pigments mix dark shadow colors just as nature makes darker and lighter shadows on any local-color object.